The Joker's Wild: Bonus Round

 The champion had 60 seconds to identify as many words as possible, all starting with the same letter of the alphabet.
 The host read a maximum of three definitions per word, and the champion could offer multiple guesses at any time without penalty.
 The host would only move on to a new word once the contestant either identified the current one or passed after hearing its last definition.
 Each correct response awarded one spin of the machine, whose wheels were now loaded with prizes, jokers, and cash amounts.
 After each spin, the champion could freeze one or more wheels, putting them out of play for the rest of the round.
-If a joker came up, it had to be immediately matched to any displayed prize.
+If one or two jokers came up, they had to be matched immediately to a displayed prize.

 If the champion got the same prize showing on all three wheels before running out of spins, they won it.
 If three jokers came up in a single spin, the champion won the Joker Jackpot, a cash award that started at $5,000 and increased by $500 every day it went unclaimed.
 The largest Joker Jackpot won was $36,000 in 1991.